matthewjohnston4/TwitchListOverlay/README.md

 ----

-## ADVANCED: Making custom handles and modifying the `src/app.js` source
+## ADVANCED: Making custom handles and modifying the `src/app.tsx` source

-If you want to add your own handlers, you will need to understand JavaScript, React, and the tmi.js library.
+If you want to add your own handlers, you will need to understand TypeScript, React, and the tmi.js library.
 We'll also use Babel, but you don't really need to understand what it does (processes React's JSX format into plain, browser-compatible JavaScript), as I've included the necessary steps below in "Preprocessing after making code changes".

 There are a few extra things to consider.
 1. Do you want it to fire based on a !command?